Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Youth ages, immaturity is outgrown, ignorance can be educated, and drunkenness sobered, but stupid lasts forever."
+> "He who is not contented with what he has, would not be contented with what he would like to have."
-> — **Aristophanes**
+> — **Socrates**

 ---